-So, the one-minute clip “How to Fake French” reached the million-hit mark on Saturday night.
+So, the one-minute clip “How to Fake French” reached the million-hit mark not too long after I put it up.
 Here’s the video in case you missed it:

 Now, a million hits might not sound like a big deal to you, but it is to me, and that’s why I’m writing this.
 Because, perhaps like you, I had no idea what happens when you become a Facebook millionaire.